JuliaCon/www.juliacon.org/2024/workshops.md

 Participants only need access to a computer with Julia installed (tested under v1.10) running Windows or Linux.
 To ensure a productive experience for all participants, major parts of modeling and coding are pre-implemented as interactive Pluto-Notebook.
 This way, participants can explore the topic at their own pace according to their previous knowledge.
 The notebook stays available after the workshop.

 ## Writing and maintaining an exceptional Documentation

-This workshop is all about documentation.
-It's one of the most important aspects of code and software: it makes your code accessible to others, makes their experience with it pleasant, makes them wanna keep using it for the long run, and lowers the threshold for them to become contributors!
-Whether you are a maintainer of several registered Julia packages, or a just someone with an unregistered codebase that you believe can be useful for others, this workshop will be of use to you!
+This workshop is all about documentation, one of the most important aspects of good software.
+Great documentation makes your code accessible to others, makes it more pleasant for them to use, so that they'll want to keep using it for a long time, and it also lowers the threshold for users to start contributing.
+Whether you are a maintainer of several registered Julia packages, or just someone with a codebase that you believe can be useful to others, this workshop will help you make your documentation exceptional!

-The workshop will be fully hands-on, and will be composed by several iterations of [lecture -> application] for the covered topics.
-The main things it will cover are (among others, and depending on the real-time flow):
+The workshop will be fully hands-on, and will consist of several iterations of [lecture -> application].
+Depending on the real-time flow, we will cover the following topics, and possibly more, time permitting:

-1. Core principles of what makes a good documentation.
+1. The core principles of what makes good documentation.
-2. The skeleton of a good documentation: exceptional, unambiguous docstrings.
+2. The heart of good documentation: exceptional, unambiguous docstrings.
-3. The different depths of exposition approach to documentation.
+3. The different levels of exposition, and how these relate to well-structured documentation.
-4. The introductory tutorial.
+4. How to write introductory tutorials.
-5. Layouting documentation pages.
+5. How to lay out documentation pages for maximum readability.
-6. Tips & tricks for increasing clarity in the docs.
+6. Tips and tricks for increasing the clarity of your writing.
-7. Intro to Documenter.jl: key syntax and functions.
+7. An introduction to Documenter.jl: key syntax and functions.
-8. Using Documenter.jl to generate runnable examples.
+8. How to use Documenter.jl to generate runnable examples.
-9. Using Documenter.jl to deploy documentation online on a GitHub repository.
+9. How to use Documenter.jl to deploy documentation to a GitHub repository.
-10. Using DocumenterCitations.jl to cite literature robustly.
+10. How to use DocumenterCitations.jl to cite literature robustly.
-11. Tips for reducing maintainance burden.
+11. Tips for reducing your maintainance burden.